annie076/Annie.github.io/README.md

     </head>
     <body>
       <h3> Opening of New Downtown Bakery! </h1>
         <p> Meet the owner of Downtown Bakery, Odelia Coutier, who moved into the old building previously called Grandma's Cookies.
-You can read more about it <a href="">here</a></p>
+You can read more about it <a href="./projects/documents/Online News Article Annalise Zimmerman - Google Docs.pdf" download="Harry"">here</a></p>
     </body>
   </html>